confar/poker/README.md

-Project for education purposes for udacity course: Design of computer programs
+Project for education purposes for Udacity course - Design of computer programs